MSN for Registered Nurses (RN-MSN) - Admissions

 A variety of materials determines whether or not a course of study is a good match for a student.
 In addition to grades and test scores, the following factors are considered as part of admission to the MSN for Registered Nurses program: employment background, previous academic coursework and preparedness, research interests, and long-term professional goals.

-The online option of the MSN program accepts applications for Fall 2019 and Spring 2020.
+The online option of the MSN program accepts applications for Spring 2020 and Fall 2020.
 The hybrid option at the Pleasanton campus will be accepting applications for Fall 2020.

 The MSN for Registered Nurses entry point is suitable for individuals who currently hold a Registered Nurse (RN) License.
 This includes Registered Nurses (RNs) who who hold a baccalaureate or associate degree in nursing as well as RNs from other academic backgrounds.
 The following prerequisites are required to be considered for admission: